Owasso man among servicemen who died in Iraq attack Wednesday

 U.S.-led forces conducted defensive strikes Thursday against Kata'ib Hizbollah facilities in Iraq, targeting weapon storage facilities.
 Those strikes, according to U.S. officials, "significantly degrade their ability to conduct future attacks."

-Sen. Jim Inhofe (R-Okla) described Roberts as an American hero.
+U.S. Sen. Jim Inhofe described Roberts as an American hero.
 Inhofe said he is praying for Roberts' wife and his family.

 "It is a somber reminder that the enemy Sgt.
 Roberts fought against is real and seeks to harm our nation and people," Inhofe said.
 "I am humbled he made the ultimate sacrifice to protect us back here at home."